aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Any named plugin command can be mapped to a hot key using ``ImageJ``'s ``Plugins > Shortcuts > Create Shortcut...`` command.
 Thus the ``Add`` button can be mapped by ``ImageJ`` to a keyboard shortcut.
 This allows the user to scroll through an image generated by the ``Spot Analysis`` plugin using the standard left and right arrow keys to move between frames.
 When a spot is present the user adds the spot to the list by clicking the ``Add`` button on the ``Spot Analysis`` window.
 If the ``Add`` command is mapped to a shortcut the user can perform the same action using the hotkey.
 This allows faster analysis of images using only simple keyboard commands.

-.. index:: crosstalk activation analysis
+.. index:: !
+Crosstalk Activation Analysis

 Crosstalk Activation Analysis
 -----------------------------